robertorosero/pyhtonmig/Doc/library/datetime.rst

    Return the local date corresponding to the POSIX timestamp, such as is returned by :func:`time.time`.
-This may raise :exc:`ValueError`, if the timestamp is out of the range of values supported by the platform C :cfunc:`localtime` function.
+This may raise :exc:`ValueError`, if the timestamp is out of the range of values supported by the platform C :c:func:`localtime` function.
    It's common for this to be restricted to years from 1970 through 2038.
 Note that on non-POSIX systems that include leap seconds in their notion of a timestamp, leap seconds are ignored by :meth:`fromtimestamp`.